chrisumphlett/zdeskR/cran-comments.md

 * This is a maintenance release that updates `get_all_ticket_metrics()`.
 Zendesk instructed developers to switch from offset-based pagination to cursor-based pagination.
 This is the only function that uses OBP.
-The other functions either do not use pagination or use time-based pagination.
+The other functions either do not use pagination, or, use time-based pagination.

 ## Test environments